Fishes & Turtles Oh My! A Maui Snorkel Guide

 Snorkeling is one of my favorite things to do in Hawaii and I recommend it to anyone who loves the ocean.
-If you have health conditions do ask your doctor if snorkeling is advised for you.

 This guide is meant to give you an insiders view on making the most of your snorkel adventures on Maui while staying safe and respecting nature.